mklemmingen/hangman-2/README.md

 If you have any tips and tricks on how to improve the code or where to get a big chunk of dictionaries like the one I sneakily forked, feel free to message or create a discussion

 TO-DO:
+  - add multiple alphabets for easy and medium difficulty, as well as more word categories with less restrictive letter guessing that include non-standard-english letters
   - Game Interface
   - Fixes of german
   - check if iteration process can be speed-up (late stage tweaking)